Contents

 Questrade

 Questrade is a flexible, self-directed online trading platform.
-They also allow OTC trades as well as formal market stocks.
-Questrade also offers no account fees with trade fees ranging from $4.95 - $9.95 per trade.
+They also allow OTC trades and formal market stocks.
+Questrade also offers no account fees with trade fees ranging from $4.95 – $9.95 per trade.
 The list of securities that you can invest in with Questrade is a little bit longer.

 • ETFs